Early Childhood Innovation Prize

 MEET THE TOP IDEAS

 Based on our evaluation criteria, the following 15 winners represent the most cutting-edge, breakthrough solutions to emerge through the Prize.
-To support and accelerate these ideas, GCI is in the process of designing an early childhood innovation network that provides innovators with access to experts, mentors and investors.
+To support and accelerate these ideas through access to experts, mentors and investors, GCI is partnering with OpenIDEO to pilot the Early Childhood Innovation Network.

 MEET THE PROMISING IDEAS